Buying a House, But Don’t Want to Join the HOA? Here’s What You Can Do

 Current homeowners or a builder create covenant documents, called CCRs (for covenants, codes, and restrictions), outlining the rules of the HOA, then file those documents with the county land records office.
 These covenants are now a package deal with the land, so they’re binding on all future purchases of homes in the HOA.

-Homeowners or the developer will also submit a plot map and bylaws and articles of incorporation.
+Homeowners or the developer will also submit a plot map, bylaws, and articles of incorporation.
 “The bylaws are typically created to provide the internal governance of the association,” Marks explains, typically through a board of directors.
 She points out that if a homeowner is upset about having to join an HOA, they could always run for and sit on the Board to have a positive impact and change on the community.

 Once filed, the covenants apply to all of the lots in the development.
 They’re now part of the documentation affecting the parcel’s title.
-If you buy a home on one of those lots, the association expects you to know that it’s in an HOA and that you are bound by the HOAs rules.
-It’s part of your due diligence as a buyer to review and understand the CCRs.
+If you buy a home on one of those lots, the association expects you to know that it’s in an HOA and that you are bound by the HOA’s rules.
+As a buyer, it’s part of your due diligence to review and understand the CCRs.

 The formation loophole